-I am new to SwiftUI and attempting to grasp the finest strategy to share authenticated person state (AuthSession
+I am new to SwiftUI and attempting to grasp the finest strategy to share authenticated person state (AuthSession) throughout views.

 After login, I fetch the token and present person, then name: